CodeYourFuture/curriculum/content/js2/blocks/query-string/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Identify the query string section of a url' 2='Identify key-value pairs within a query string' 3='Explain why an object is a more useful structure for storing query parameters'
+1='Identify the query string section of a url' 2='Identify query parameters within a query string' 3='Explain why an object is a more useful structure for storing query parameters'
 +++

 Let’s define a problem.

 Websites have addresses called urls like this: "https://example.com".
-Urls often have {{<tooltip title="query strings">}}Query strings go at the end of a url and are used to specify more information about the content you get back from a response{{</tooltip>}}too.
+Urls often have {{<tooltip title="query strings">}}Query strings go at the end of a url and are used to specify more information about the content you get back from a request to a server{{</tooltip>}}too.
 Here is an example of a url with a query string on the end:

 https://example.com/widgets?colour=blue&sort=newest

 For the url above, the **query string** is `"colour=blue&sort=newest"`.
-Query strings consist of **key-value** pairs separated by an ampersand character `&`. urls must always be strings.
-However, a string isn't a useful structure for storing key-value pairs like this.
-Given a key, it is not straightforward accessing the value.
+Query strings consist of **query parameters**, separated by an ampersand character `&`. `colour=blue` is a query parameter: we say that `colour` is the key and `blue` is the value.

-However, objects are ideal for storing data in this way.
+urls must always be strings.
+However, a string isn't a useful data type for accessing query parameters.
+Given a key, accessing the value from a query string is not straightforward However, objects are ideal for looking up values with keys.

-We're going to implement a function `parseQueryString` to extract the key-value pairs from the string and store them in object form:
+We're going to implement a function `parseQueryString` to extract the query parameters from a query string and store them in an object:

 _Given_ a query string and a function `parseQueryString`, _When_ we call `parseQueryString` with a query string,